Zamiell/stardew-valley/Min-Max_Guide.md

 * Kill the weeds to the left of the fountain.
 * Go home.
 (Get any foragables at the Bus Stop that you missed earlier.)
 * Hoe + plant + water Parsnip Seeds + Mixed Seeds.
-* Eat all Spring Onions + extra Leeks + extra Dandelions.
-(We need to save 1 of each spring foragable for the community center.)
-  * Don't eat extra Wild Horseradishes, as it is better to sell them.
+* Eat all Spring Onions.
+(They are near-worthless to sell.)
 * Chop wood until around 4-6 energy left.
 * Kill weeds + grass until around 1:30 AM.
+* Sell all but 20 fiber, all sap, all clay + all pinecones + all beach foraging + extra spring foraging items + any food from the garbage cans (except for [Field Snack](https://stardewvalleywiki.com/Field_Snack)).
+  * In other words, keep stone + wood + coal + 20 fiber + 1 of each spring foragable.
+  * Normally, we would save Leeks, Dandelions, and food from the garbage cans to eat, since they have a GPE ratio of under 2.
+However, we need as much money as possible for Spring 2, so we need to sell them today as an exception to the rule.
 * Hoe + plant + water any remaining mixed seeds.
   * Note that you can work past 0 energy and become exhausted with no penalty carrying over to Spring 2 (because you will level up foraging).
-* Sell all sap, all clay + all pinecones + all beach foraging + extra daffodils + extra Wild Horseradishes.
-  * In other words, keep stone + wood + coal + fiber + 1 of each spring foragable.
 * Go to bed at 2 AM.
 (We don't want to incur the gold penalty.)
 * At the end of the day, you should get:
   * Foraging 0 --> 1